dhwanid2002/powerBI/README.md

 - The **Analytical Dashboard** is **more detailed and customizable**, suitable for **region-specific analysis** with filters for **in-depth exploration**.

 Both dashboards effectively utilize **Power BI visualizations** to provide meaningful insights into sales and profitability.

+Overall Summary of the TATA stocks dashboard
+The dashboard provides a comprehensive snapshot of TCS stock market trends over multiple years.
+It uses KPIs and bar charts to visualize stock open, close, high, and low prices.
+The interactive filters and additional pages suggest that users can dive deeper into financial trends for further analysis.
+A notable decline in 2023 indicates a potential market shift.
+Would you like a more detailed breakdown of any specific aspect? 🚀